What do I do if there’s an arrest warrant for me?

 Prepare to turn yourself in

-Before you turn yourself in, write down phone numbers for family and friends who might be willing to be a surety for you.
+Before you turn yourself in, write down phone numbers for family and friends who might be willing to be a for you.
 When you go to the police station, do not bring personal property or your car with you.
 This will make it simpler if you're not released.

 What the police are allowed to do

-The police are allowed take you into custody when there’s a warrant for your arrest.
+The police are allowed take you into when there's a warrant for your arrest.
 But after taking you into custody, within 24 hours the police must:

 - let you leave, or

-- bring you before a judge or a justice of the peace, and not cause an unreasonable delay in giving you a bail hearing
+- bring you before a judge or a justice of the peace, and not cause an unreasonable delay in giving you a hearing

 Warrants from out-of-town